It’s as if my own personal art fairy has waved her magic wand and created a show I’d been wanting for a while.

 There are some very familiar pieces – one of Bourgeois’s spiders makes an appearance, and there’s a few of Kusama’s beautiful patterns, which have no beginning, middle or end, but instead charm and enchant with their beauty – but there is also the more unexpected, too.

 The most eye-catching work from Bourgeois is her Hearts, 1989, where two hearts dangle rather precariously from a wire, as if some kid’s mobile has been commandeered and the ornamental hangings have been replaced with something far more visceral and raw.
-Duality is a common theme in Louise’s work and it’s hard not be affected by the vulnerability in this work.
+Duality is a common theme in Louise’s work and it’s hard not be affected by the vulnerability here.

 From Kusama, her Captive Doll, 1988, caught my eye.
 A doll saturated in baby pink trapped, inert, within a bird cage.
 It’s not subtle but it is mightily effective.
 The caged bird wanting to sing is a recurring theme not just in visual arts but across all the creative arts.
 This is such a beautiful and painful explicit examination of the subject.